Kempie1/capstoneback/documentation/overview.md

 Each module handles its own domain, ex. products are stored and accessed in the products module.

 Please refer to swagger for up-to date API documentation.
+Either from /api route, or by going to https://editor-next.swagger.io/ and pasting the api-json.json file.

 ## Database